vittorius/zed-settings-sync/README.md

 ℹ️ Recently, Zed has added graphical interface for editing Settings and Keymap.
 When using such an editor, click `Edit in settings.json` or `Edit in keymap.json` respectively.
 You can go back to the visual editor and use it afterward, **just keep the corresponding JSON settings file open** for it to be caught by LSP and synchronized appropriately.
-Or, of course you can play hard and edit your config files manually, as it was before.
+Or, of course, you can play hard and edit your config files manually, as it was before.

 ## Troubleshooting

-- Open LSP logs (<kbd>dev: open language server logs<kbd>), find Settings Sync LSP server, and inspect its log
+- Open LSP logs (<kbd>dev: open language server logs</kbd>), find Settings Sync LSP server, and inspect its log
 - File an [issue](https://github.com/vittorius/zed-settings-sync/issues/new) on Github